Everything you want to know about The Anchor Wellness Center

 We are considered Out-Of-Network (OON) with all insurance providers.
 We do this for multiple reasons.
-Primarily, we believe in autonomy of care and that as skilled practitioners, we are the most equipped to decide what care is best for you.
-Additionally, we believe in efficiency and are best able to do so while working with one client at a time.
-Utilizing our undivided attention, we are able to achieve greater outcomes in less time than when managing multiple cases at the same time.
+Primarily, we believe in autonomy of care and that as specialized practitioners, we are the most equipped to decide the most appropriate care.
+Additionally, we believe in efficiency and are best able create a positive result while working with one client at a time.
+Utilizing our undivided attention, we are able to achieve greater outcomes in less time than other providers.

 Fortunately, our receipts function as claim forms and can be submitted to insurance for reimbursement to the individual.
 The claim will go towards your OON benefits.

 We accept all major credit cards, cash and check.
 HSA/FSA dollars can also be used for clinical services.

 A credit card is required to reserve your appointment and payment is required at time of service.

 Yes, we require 24 hours notice for cancellation without penalty.
 Cancellations made less than 24 hours prior to an appointment may result in a fee.
 Appointments that are not cancelled are subject to full charge for the visit.